Eldelshell/JobHunter/README.md

 You'll need Java Version 8_20 or later.

-Download the file `jobhunter-X.X.X-exec.jar` from the [releases](https://github.com/Eldelshell/JobHunter/releases) page and double click on it.
+Download the file `jobhunter-X.X.X.jar` from [releases](https://github.com/Eldelshell/JobHunter/releases) page and double click on it.

+_If double click doesn't work, follow this instructions:_ [StackOverflow](http://stackoverflow.com/a/8511277/48869)

 ### Custom Installation

-In case you don't want all the plugins included, download the `jobhunter-0.1.2-distribution.zip` file from Releases and unzip it in your `C:` drive.
+In case you don't want all the plugins included, download the `jobhunter-0.1.2-distribution.zip` file from [releases](https://github.com/Eldelshell/JobHunter/releases) and unzip it in your `C:` drive.
 Then run with:

 ```
 C:> cd C:\jobhunter-X.X.X